 - Best on pavement and treadmills, ok on very light trails

 - Tall with thick sole – not suitable for anything besides running or light gym

 - Thick tongue might make using heel lock lacing technique uncomfortable

 Most Durable Running Shoe for Wide Feet

-The Ghost 10 has a wide toe box as is, and a meshy upper for a great fit.
-But for wide feet it also comes in three widths: narrow, standard, and wide.
+The Ghost 15 has a wide toe box as is, and a mesh upper for a great fit.
+But for wide feet, it also comes in three widths: standard, wide, and extra-wide.

-The Gel-Foam midsole provides support without collapsing under pressure.
+The DNA Loft foam midsole provides support without collapsing under pressure.
 It’s also fairly lightweight, and reviewers appreciate that it conforms to their feet without added pressure or hot spots.